seb7887/react-performance/webpack-performance.md

-# How to Improve performance part I: Webpack
+# How to improve performance in web applications part I: Webpack

 ![webpack](./docs/images/webpack.png)

 ## Introduction

-In this article, we’ll cover some easy webpack techniques that will serve your app faster to users, no matter what you’re using.
-In [this](https://github.com/seb7887/react-performance) sample app, starting from no optimization, we were able to compress our entry JS and leverage intelligent caching for snappy refreshes.
+In this article, we’ll cover some easy Webpack techniques that will serve your app faster to users, no matter what you’re using.
+In [this](https://github.com/seb7887/react-performance) sample app, starting from no optimization, we were able to compress our entry JS and implement intelligent caching for faster refreshes.

 Our starting point is this: